pzembrod/cc64/doc/Design.md

 unresolved forward calls in `%%code` are resolved.

-In the case of creating a new library, a third file is written, a `.h` header file containing the correct `#pragma cc64` line and defining all symbol that the library exports.
+In the case of creating a new library, a third file is written, a `.h` header file which contains the correct `#pragma cc64` line and which defines all symbols that the library exports.

 ### invoke.fth